|

 his crown, while Thumbeline is bareheaded.
 The reviewer goes on to note that

 some observant "child will point this out to you."
+Despite the crown, this "final picture" epitomizes

 the tale's reality and its magic.
 Here, Zwerger depicts a dream come true.
 The Prince of the Flowers, "pale and clear as if he were made of glass," with the